robMolloy/pokkit-file-server/README.md

 ## Customisation

 Initial settings allow file sizes of up to 1 Terrabyte.
-This can be changed in the files collection settings.
+This can be increased/decreased in the files collection settings.

 ## Extension